miraculyx/ccb/readme.md

 ccb.pl device.txt 192.168.1.1 "" 5 /ROMA/

 <b>CASE B:</b>

-In the case, you have the same SNMP comunity-string for every device, it is not neccessary to insert the SNMP Community-string into the device-file.
+<p>In the case, you have the same SNMP comunity-string for every device, it is not neccessary to insert the
+SNMP Community-string into the device-file.
 It is important to specify only the IP Addresses of the devices (or IP Names) in the file.
 All other community-strings, which are inserted in the device-file ("secret" in line 2 in this example), will be ignored now.
-The last ";" is not required, but it helps to see if you have added spaces at the end of the Device-Name.
+The last ";" is not required, but it helps to see if you have added spaces at the end of the Device-Name.</p>

-In the following example all the configuration files will be saved into the directory /MILANO/ of the TFTP-Server.
+<p>In the following example all the configuration files will be saved into the directory /MILANO/ of the
+TFTP-Server.
 The SNMP Community-String for all devices is "write".
 There is a timeout of 2 seconds between one and an other device fetching.
 All the configuration files have a Suffix of "*.cfg".
-The Default Suffix is "*.wri".
+The Default Suffix is "*.wri".</p>

 /#  Start of the Network Device File gw-mi-23;